sagemath/trac_to_gh/Issue 8758.md

 # Issue 8758: Add a top-level /data with static.File(DATA) that serves files from the data directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8758

 Original creator: acleone